1-877-929-7245

 Day 14 - Homeward bound

-Whether it was bustling Munich and its heady mix of history and beer, cultured and classical Salzburg, Innsbruck's incredible backdrops or St Moritz's stylish mix of mountains and boutiques, the towns and cities on our great alpine adventure will have left an impression.
+From Munich and Salzburg to Innsbruck and St. Moritz, the towns and cities on this great alpine adventure have left an impression.
 A candlelit dinner with classical music in Mozart's hometown and the fairytale beauty of Neuschwanstein Castle will live long in the memory.
-However, the star attraction is surely the spellbinding scenery and how we experienced it.
-Mighty peaks and ethereal glaciers, enchanting forests and luminous lakes have all been viewed from some of the Alps' most spectacular railroads.
+However, the star attraction was the spellbinding scenery and how we experienced it.
+Mighty peaks and ethereal glaciers, enchanting forests and luminous lakes have all been viewed from some of the Alps' most spectacular railways.

 Includes